Anyone might have to leave home to find work

-I Packed This Myself aims to throw a spotlight on the important work that they do.
+I Packed This Myself aims to bring people together so they can at least talk.
 Over the next two years we’ll be rolling out workshops in schools and churches – with students, community groups and employers.
 We’ll be creating a touring exhibition.
 We’re producing a range of materials for use in the workshops – plus ‘Survival Phrases’ language postcards in Lithuanian, Polish, Arabic, Portuguese, Romanian and Bulgarian.

 We’d love to hear from you.
 If you are a migrant worker – or if you lead a community group – if you’re retired and are keen to volunteer.
 If you’re a student researching these issues.
 We’re just starting to build up a team.
 Email firstname.lastname@example.org.

 We are doing this work in partnership with the Diocese of Truro and Inclusion Cornwall (Cornwall Council.)